 - You won't believe what you can do with a waffle maker!
 Check out this Crispy Gluten Free Eggplant Parmesan recipe

-- This German Schnitzel With Potato Salad is wonderful with most meals.
+- This gluten free German Schnitzel With Potato Salad is wonderful with most meals.

 If you tried this recipe or any other recipe on my blog, please leave me a rating and a comment.
 I LOVE hearing from you!!
 You can also FOLLOW ME on Facebook, Instagram, or Pinterest to see even more delicious recipes!

 - 1 pound cube steaks usually this is 4 slices

 - ½ cup gluten free flour blend

 - 1 cup canola oil

 - Add the flour and spices to a bowl and whisk to blend.
 (Make sure you use a bowl wide enough for dipping the meat in!)